Vinfall/UserScripts/README.md

 2. Select `Multi-select` in the upper right corner & choose labels wisely
 3. Click the number above the table and change it to max (200 as of writing), then click 👁️ icon on the right and choose visible columns
 4. Click `Export as CSV`
-5. Change page, and repeat 4
+5. Change page, and repeat step 4
 6. Combine those CSV manually
 7. (For Excel usage) change file encoding to `UTF-8 BOM`, or dumb Excel won't recognize CJK characters